-- 9.2 Mandatory.
-The Company must defend, indemnify and hold harmless a Company Agent in connection with a Proceeding in which such Company Agent is involved if, and to the extent, Massachusetts law requires that a limited liability company indemnify a Company Agent in connection with a Proceeding. - 9.3 Expenses Paid by the Company Prior to Final Disposition.
+9.2 Mandatory.
+The Company must defend, indemnify and hold harmless a Company Agent in connection with a Proceeding in which such Company Agent is involved if, and to the extent, Massachusetts law requires that a limited liability company indemnify a Company Agent in connection with a Proceeding.

+9.3 Expenses Paid by the Company Prior to Final Disposition.
 Expenses of each Company Agent indemnified or held harmless under this Agreement that are actually and reasonably incurred in connection with the defense or settlement of a Proceeding may be paid by the Company in advance of the final disposition of a Proceeding if authorized by a vote of the Members that are not seeking indemnification holding a majority of the Voting Interests (excluding the Voting Interest of the Company Agent seeking indemnification).
-Before the Company makes any such payment of Expenses, the Company Agent seeking indemnification must deliver a written undertaking to the Company stating that such Company Agent will repay the applicable Expenses to the Company unless it is ultimately determined that the Company Agent is entitled or required to be indemnified and held harmless by the Company (as set forth in Sections 9.1 or 9.2 above or as otherwise required by applicable law).
+Before the Company makes any such payment of Expenses, the Company Agent seeking indemnification must deliver a written undertaking to the Company unless it is ultimately determined that the Company Agent is entitled or required to be indemnified and held harmless by the Company (as set forth in Sections 9.1 or 9.2 above or as otherwise required by applicable law).